 |KDF Filter||Heavy metals|

 The contaminants a whole house water filter removes depends on the combination of filtration methods used.

 Sediment filters remove any debris larger than its pores, including:

 - Chlorine byproducts, including bromate and haloacetic acid

 - Industrial solvents and more

 Reverse osmosis systems are the gold standard for filtration.
-When equipped with sediment and carbon pre-filters, they virtually eliminate all of the above contaminants plus:
+When equipped with sediment and carbon pre-filters, they virtually eliminate all of the above organic contaminants plus:

 - Some arsenic

 - Select microorganisms